 - Although this table specifically addresses antennas and towers, it is presumed that for each facility there will be associated equipment structures, and there may be structural alterations to existing support structures.
-Such equipment structures and structural alterations shall be reviewed through the same process as the facility with which they are associated, subject to the limitations of KZC 117.20. - 2 Attachment of antennas to existing water reservoirs or other support structures, or to existing or replacement utility poles, where such attachment results in a height increase to the original support structure, may be approved only once through the review process indicated.
-Any subsequent proposal that would result in a height increase shall be reviewed through Process IIB.
+Such equipment structures and structural alterations shall be reviewed through the same process as the facility with which they are associated, subject to the limitations of KZC 117.20. - 2 Attachment of antennas to existing water reservoirs or other support structures, or to existing or replacement utility potes, where such attachment results in a height increase to the original support structure, may be approved only once through the review process indicated.
+Any

-- 3 If in a residential zone, the applicant shall demonstrate that a diligent effort has been made to locate the proposed facility in a nonresidential zone, and that due to valid considerations including physical constraints or technological feasibility, no other location is available.
-4. An application for a new tower shall not be approved unless the applicant demonstrates, to the - satisfaction of the City, that an attempt was made to co-locate the proposed antenna on an existing structure, and that such attempt was spatially, structurally, or technically infeasible.
+- subsequent proposal that would result in a height increase shall be reviewed through Process IIB. - 3 If in a residential zone, the applicant shall demonstrate that a diligent effort has been made to locate the proposed facility in a nonresidential zone, and that due to valid considerations including physical constraints or technological feasibility, no other location is available. - 4.
+An application for a new tower shall not be approved unless the applicant demonstrates, to the satisfaction of the City, that an attempt was made to co-locate the proposed antenna on an existing structure, and that such attempt was spatially, structurally, or technically infeasible.

-a Administrative 1)-Go-location of antennas on personal wireless service towers in nonresidential-zones.
-Decision 2) Attachment of antennas to existing structures in nonresidential zones: Whip-antennas may exceed the structure height by a-maximum of 15-feet, and other omni-directional antennas may exceed the structure height by a maximum of 10 feet; Otherwise, facilities may be mounted on one or more building facades or on one-or-more sides of a mechanical equipment enclosure; and All appurtenances and screening (including personal wireless service facilities) may-not exceed 5% of the total roof area of a building and/or 5% of any façade of a building.
+a.
+Administrative 1)-Co-location of antennas on personal wireless service towers in nonresidential zones.
+Decision 2) Attachment of antennas to existing structures in nonresidential zones: Whip-antennas may exceed the structure height by a maximum of 15-feet, and other omni-directional antennas may exceed the structure height by a maximum of 10 feet; Otherwise, facilities may be mounted on one or more building facades or on one-or-more sides of a mechanical equipment enclosure; and All appurtenances and screening (including personal wireless service facilities) may-not exceed 5% of the total roof area of a building and/or-5% of any-façade of a building.
 3) Equipment structures may not exceed 500 cubic feet with a 5-foot height limit in residential zones.
-4) Antennas may be attached to ball field light standards, electrical transmission towers, water tanks or existing utility poles in residential zones.
-Whip antennas may exceed the structure height by a maximum of 15 feet and other antennas may exceed the structure height by a maximum of 10 feet. bProcess-I 4) New personal wireless service towers and associated equipment in nonresidential - Permit ZONOS: Located at least a distance equal to 100% of antenna height-from any property line adjacent-to or across the street from a residential use or residential zone; Antenna height is a maximum of 40 feet.
-2) Attachment of antennas to existing structures in nonresidential zones: Whip-antennas may exceed the structure height by a maximum of 15 feet, and other omni-directional antennas may exceed the structure height by a maximum of 10 feet; Otherwise, facilities may be mounted on one or-more building-facades or-on one or more sides of a mechanical equipment enclosure; and All appurtenances and screening (including-personal-wireless service facilities) may not-exceed-10%-of the total roof area of a building and/or 10%-of any façade-of-a-building. cProcess IIB Any personal wireless service facility that is unable-to-meet-the-proceeding priority of locational criteria for-an-administrative decision or Process I permit; see also KZC 117.70.
+4) Antennas-may-be-attached to ball field light standards, electrical transmission towers, water tanks or existing utility-poles in residential zones.
+Whip antennas may exceed the structure height by a maximum of 15 feet and other antennas may exceed the structure height by a maximum of 10 feet. b.
+Process-I Permit New personal wireless-service towers and associated equipment in nonresidential zones: Located at least a distance equal to 100% of antenna height-from any property line adjacent-to or across the street from a residential use or residential zone; Antenna height is a maximum of 40 feet.
+2) Attachment of antennas to existing structures in nonresidential zones: Whip-antennas may exceed the structure height by a maximum of 15 feet, and other omni-directional antennas may exceed the structure height-by-a maximum of 10 feet; Otherwise, facilities may be mounted on one or more building facades or on one or more sides of a mechanical equipment enclosure; and All appurtenances and screening (including personal-wireless service facilities) may not exceed 10% of the total roof area of a building and/or 10% of any façade of a building. c.
+Process IIB Permit Any personal wireless service facility that is unable to meet the preceding priority of locational criteria for an administrative decision or Process I permit; see also KZC 117.70.